zoebarrington/wdi-project-one/README.md

   boxes.splice(0, 9, ...Array.from(document.querySelector('.grid').childNodes).filter(({tagName}) => tagName === 'DIV'));
 }
 ```
 This piece of code resets the boxes of my puzzle into the correct order by creating a function called resetBoxList.
-Within the function,
+Within the function, the splice empties the array and then fills it with 9 elements.
+The spread operator then adds the array that is created from Array.from (this creates an array from the childNodes) in .grid, but only with the tag name 'div'.

 ## Featured Piece of Code no.2
 ```Javascript